compressed work schedule

-Compressed Workweek: What Is It And Should Your Company Use It?
+Compressed Workweek: What Is It and Should Your Company Use It?

 Many managers are trading the strict 9-to-5 workweek for a more flexible, compressed workweek.
 Of course, that type of schedule doesn’t suit all businesses.
 But when it does, it has many benefits for owners and employees alike.